The admissions profile for full admission to the Degree Completion Program (DCP) is as follows (all programs except Nursing and Elementary Education):

 (2) For course work that does not have recommendations from the guides listed above, the student must complete the following procedural steps for each course he or she wished to have transferred:

 a.
 Produce a syllabus for the course requested for transfer.

 b.
 Request the academic institution previously attended to submit a record of credentials for the teaching faculty member(s) of each course requested for transfer (a catalog showing degrees earned, faculty vita, or a letter from the academic dean indication graduate level work and area of graduate work for the faculty member(s).

-These credentials will be reviewed by the Associate Provosts’ Office for authenticity and credibility.
+These credentials will be reviewed by the Associate Provost for Adult and Distance Education for authenticity and credibility.
 Once approved, the Associate Provosts’ Office will contact the Registrar’s Office to permit review of the course syllabi for possible transfer of courses.

 Courses accepted as transfer credit are recorded with grades, grade points, and quality points.
 However, the grade point average for graduation is computed on academic credit earned at Gardner-Webb.
 The Registrar interprets the transfer policy and certifies students for graduation.

 The student’s general academic performance is indicated by a Grade Point Average.
 This figure is determined by dividing attempted semester hours into earned quality points.
 Two Grade Point Averages are significant for each student: the semester GPA and the cumulative GPA.